nruhm/diarscription/docs/reference/audio/sample-e/gold-reference.md

 191
 00:11:12,517 --> 00:11:15,760
-[SPEAKER_03]: We're going to have to make a change
+[SPEAKER_03]: We're going to have to make a change in payroll

 192
 00:11:15,740 --> 00:11:19,776